-If pname is QUERY_RESULT, then the query object's result value is placed in params.
-If the number of query counter bits for target is zero, then the result value is always 0.
+If pname is QUERY_RESULT, then the query object's result value is returned as a single integer in params.
+If the value is so large in magnitude that it cannot be represented with the requested type, then the nearest value representable using the requested type is returned.
+If the number of query counter bits for target is zero, then the result is returned as a single integer with the value zero.

 There may be an indeterminate delay before the above query returns.
-If pname is QUERY_RESULT_AVAILABLE, it immediately returns FALSE if such a delay would be required, TRUE otherwise.
-It must always be true that if any query object returns result available of TRUE, all queries issued prior to that query must also return TRUE.
+If pname is QUERY_RESULT_AVAILABLE, FALSE is returned if such a delay would be required; otherwise TRUE is returned.
+It must always be true that if any query object returns a result available of TRUE, all queries of the same type issued prior to that query must also return TRUE.